cathalohinse/TickingMAD2/README.md

 * [Links](#links)

 ### General info
-I carried out this project in October 2021.
-It is Assignment 1 for the Mobile App Development module, of the H.Dip. in Science in Computer Science in WIT.
+I carried out this project in November & December 2021.
+It is Assignment 2 for the Mobile App Development module, of the H.Dip. in Science in Computer Science in WIT.
 It consists of a mobile app that is used for uploading Pubs as the user ticks them (ticking a pub means drinking a pint there for the first time).
 The user can input the name of the pub that they have 'ticked', a brief description of the pub and can submit an image of the pub.
 The user can also input the location of the pub, via a Google Maps API.

 ### Technologies
 This application incorporates the following: